top of page

 B: mmm, Lucy will tear her pieces - heh heh! oons!
 (B picks up The Fudge Family” and whistles as he reads)

-SCENE 2
+Scene 2

 Staff is called to attention in the Library

-B: Very well - as we have new members of staff it as well to inform you that since my return from The East - and after witnessing the grand seigneurial customs they have - I am to become a great disciplinarian - I will enforce the abolition of caps - no hair is to be cut on any pretext - stays are permitted, but not too low before - full uniform always in the evening
+B: Very well - as we have new members of staff it is as well to inform you that since my return from The East - and after witnessing the grand seigneurial customs they have - I am to become a great disciplinarian - I will enforce the abolition of caps - no hair is to be cut on any pretext - stays are permitted, but not too low before - full uniform always in the evening

 L: I am to be vice-commander of all the makers and unmakers of beds